-They are definitely looking for experience, ethics, human connection, and a prompt solution to their problems.
+They are definitely seeking experience, ethics, human connection and a prompt solution to their problems.

 How would you like to see your law firm develop in the coming years?

-I hope that our firm continues to grow and be at the forefront both locally and regionally in terms of quality and, the way of providing services to clients.
+I hope that our firm continues to grow and remains at the forefront, both locally and regionally, in terms of quality and the manner in which we provide services to clients.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?